Hire the Right Candidate!

 Importantly, many local city councils (like Scottsdale and Fountain Hills) are "non-partisan".
 The Primary is just the first-round election.
 Candidates who get enough Primary votes are elected to office and do not need to run in the General.
 The next voted candidates run again in the November.

 For non-parisan elections, ask deeper questions.
-It is easy for a candidate to hide when they do not have to expose their actual party affilaitions.
+It is easy for a candidate to hide when they do not have to expose their actual party affiliations.

 We can win big if we get out to vote in the Primary.